- PAIN

 Jonathan Fomry

-n.
-Value, plus a reasonable sum for the wear and tear of conscience in demanding it.
+- n.
+Value, plus a reasonable sum for the wear and tear of conscience

 "Stone walls do not a prison make,"